mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

-  If such an object file uses only numerical parameters, data functions (ten lines or less in length), then the use of the object file is unrestricted, regardless of whether it is legally a derivative work.
+  If such an object file uses only numerical parameters, data functions (ten lines or less in length), then the use of the object work.
 (Executables containing this object code plus portions of the Library will still fall under Section 6.)